September 26-28, 2020.

 They move (within those lines) with a certain level of a bound quality, side-bending and rolling through the shoulders to hunch forward — embodying constriction and lack of autonomy.
 Supporting this sense, and a desire to escape the constriction while powerless to do so, they reach up into the sky but at other times fall to the floor or just above it in a deep lunge.
 The dancers wear masks obviously because of COVID, but it also brings to mind for me a sickness — like the one that led to the killing of six million Jewish people and six million others deemed a threat to Nazi power.
 Numbers flash before the dancers as they move, representing identification numbers of concentration camp prisoners.
 The weight of this historical trauma, this sore on history, hits me on a very visceral level.

-Yet the truly frightening thing here isn’t the weight of the past in isolation — it’s that past rhyming with things happening today.
-Toward the end, amongst the voices of other concentration camp survivors, we hear Elie Wiesel testifying before the U.S. Congress.
-He speaks with candor and ferocity to an Immigration and Customs Enforcement official, drawing parallels with how he was separated from his family in the concentration camps and how that’s happening today in migrant detention centers right here in the USA.
-Additionally, not even two years ago, a Neonazi gang vandalized this very site — the Boston Holocaust Museum.
+Yet, the truly frightening thing here isn’t the weight of the past in isolation — it’s that past rhyming with things happening today.
+Toward the end, amongst the voices of other concentration camp survivors, we hear Bernard Marks confronting the Sheriff and Acting ICE Director at a Town Hall in Sacramento, California.
+He speaks with candor and ferocity, drawing parallels with how he was separated from his family in the concentration camps and how that’s happening today in migrant detention centers right here in the USA.
 I take a moment of solemn reflection after viewing the work, vowing to never forget and to never excuse hatred.
 Works like Linsky’s, with aesthetic command and a truly potent meaning, can have that kind of effect.

 Soon, however, ballerinas from New England Ballet Theatre of Connecticut offer something much lighter and more joyful.
 Gentle piano music accompanies their effervescent balletic movement through different outdoor locations — leaping big by a lake, lunging and gesturing arms on a classic home’s steps, and spinning on a porch.
 Slow motion effects enhance the feeling of freedom in flight, and filters add a visual harmony that is truly pleasing.
 It all feels like an escape from the reality of COVID.
 The dancers don’t even wear masks (which I find fine because they don’t get particularly close to one another when dancing in the same shot).
 The tranquility and joyfulness of the work, not to mention the spaciousness and freedom with which the ballerinas move, feels like medicine for the soul in this time (or at any time, it could be).